Fritzl case: Aftermath

 Judge Humer, who presided over the trial, stated medical experts reported Elisabeth and her children were in "relatively good health."

-After being taken into care, Elisabeth, all six of her surviving children and her mother were housed in a local clinic where they were shielded from the outside environment and received medical and psychological treatment.
+After being taken into care, Elisabeth, all six of her surviving children and her mother were housed in a local clinic, where they were shielded from the outside environment and received medical and psychological treatment.
 Members of the Fritzl family were offered new identities, but it was emphasized that it was their choice to make.

-Berthold Kepplinger, head of the clinic where Elisabeth and her children were being treated, said that Elisabeth and the three children held captive in the cellar required further therapy to help them adjust to the light after years in semi-darkness.
+Berthold Kepplinger, head of the clinic where Elisabeth and her children were being treated, said that Elisabeth and the three children held captive in the cellar required further therapy to help them adjust to natural light after years in semi-darkness.
 They also needed treatment to help them cope with all the extra space that they now had in which to move about.

 In May 2008, a handmade poster created by Elisabeth, her children and her mother at the therapy facility was displayed in the Amstetten Town Centre.
 The message thanked local people for their support.
 "We, the whole family, would like to take the opportunity to thank all of you for sympathy at our fate," they wrote in their message.
 "Your compassion is helping us greatly to overcome these difficult times, and it shows us there also are good and honest people here who really care for us.
-We hope that soon there will be a time where we can find our way back into a normal life."
+We hope that soon there will be a time where [sic] we can find our way back into a normal life."

 Kerstin was reunited with her family on 8 June 2008, when she was awakened from her artificially induced coma.
 Doctors said that she would make a full recovery.

-It was revealed that Elisabeth and her children were more traumatized than previously thought.
-During captivity, Kerstin tore out her hair in clumps, and was reported to have shredded her dresses before stuffing them in the toilet.
+It was revealed that Elisabeth and her children had been more traumatized than previously thought.
+During captivity, Kerstin tore out her hair in clumps and was reported to have shredded her dresses before stuffing them in the toilet.
 Stefan could not walk properly, because of his height of 173 cm, which had forced him to stoop in the 168 cm cellar.
-It has also been revealed that normal everyday occurrences, such as the dimming of lights or the closing of doors, plunge Kerstin and Stefan into anxiety and panic attacks.
-The other three of Elisabeth's children who were raised by their father are being treated for anger and resentment at the events.
+It has also been revealed that normal everyday occurrences, such as the dimming of lights or the closing of doors, plunged Kerstin and Stefan into anxiety and panic attacks.
+The other three of Elisabeth's children who were raised by their father were being treated for anger and resentment at the events.

-In late July 2008, it emerged that Elisabeth ordered her mother Rosemarie out of the villa they had been sharing in a secret location set up for them by a psychiatric clinic.
+In July 2008, it emerged that Elisabeth ordered her mother Rosemarie out of the villa they had been sharing, in a secret location set up for them by a psychiatric clinic.
 Elisabeth was upset about Rosemarie's passiveness during her upbringing.